rjspencer/docs/theming.md

 Url structure: /photos/[%photo_id]/comment/[%id]
 Recommended modules: CommentView, PhotoView

+### page:Signup
+This page would be used if your site is enabled for white labeling, and you want a custom signup page for users.

+Url structure: /signup/

 ### page:StatusList
 This page should show a listing of statuses posted by the account.